eProsima/vulcanexus/docs/rst/tutorials/core/wifi/router_fully_connected/router_fully_connected.rst

 On one host, we will run two video `publishers` of the ROS2 package ``image_tools`` node ``cam2image``, while on the other, we will set up two `subscribers` of the ``showimage`` node to receive the video streams.
 Instead of directly connecting the `publishers` and `subscribers` across the hosts (resulting in four total connections), we will streamline the communication by introducing a |ddsrouter|  on each host.

-By using |ddsrouter| s, we can limit the communication to only two participants, one on each host, enhancing both control and efficiency.
+By using |ddsrouter|, we can limit the communication to only two participants, one on each host, enhancing both control and efficiency.
 Each publisher will communicate solely with a local participant within the |ddsrouter|  on its host, rather than establishing connections with all remote subscribers.
 The local |ddsrouter|  participant then links to an XML-configured participant, which manages communication with the corresponding XML participant of the remote |ddsrouter|  on the other host.